You're Not Escaping Your Feelings. You're Finally Having Them.

 Calling it a guilty pleasure is just one more way of saying: you shouldn't feel.

-Look, we are meant to feel the full range of emotion — the longing, the desire, the devastation, the surrender, the relief.
+Look, we are meant to feel the full range of emotion - the longing, the desire, the devastation, the surrender, the relief.
 It's how we heal ourselves from past traumas.
 And it's what allows us to love.
-And that, my wonderful readers, is what these stories are actually for.
+And that, my dear readers, is what these stories are all about.

-So I say instead: Feel this much.
+So I say this instead to readers on Theo Reads: Feel this much.
 Feel much more.

 I launched the reviews system at Saks Fifth Avenue many years ago, so I know a thing or two about how they work, and more importantly, how they don't.